European Investment Bank

 The transition towards a circular economy can help reduce climate change and environmental impact, but also brings major economic benefits, contributing to innovation, growth and job creation.
 The EU bank embraces the potential of a circular economy and supports the public and private sector in their circular transition.

 The EIB supports promoters with advice.

 InvestEU Advisory Hub supports circular economy projects

 The InvestEU Advisory Hub is the first point of contact for advisory services in the EU.
 EIB experts deployed by the InvestEU Advisory Hub provide tailored financial and technical advice for circular economy projects, which may later be financed by the EIB or other partner financial institutions.

 The EIB is also active in circular economy knowledge sharing and awareness building.

 The EIF supports micro, small and medium-sized enterprises (SMEs) by working with a wide range of funds, banks, guarantee and microfinance institutions across Europe.

 The European Circular Bioeconomy Fund (EBCF)

-The EEBCF is the first venture fund exclusively focused on the bioeconomy and circular bioeconomy.
-With a target of EUR 250m, to which the European investment bank has commited EUR 100 m, the EBCF is an important financial instrument.
-The investment focus is scaling up innovative bio-based companies in a late-stage (demonstration or commercial phases).
+The EEBCF is the first venture fund to focus exclusively on the bioeconomy and circular bioeconomy.
+With a target of EUR 250 m, to which the EIB has committed EUR 100 m, the EBCF is an important financial instrument.
+The investment focus is scaling up innovative bio-based companies in the later stages of development (demonstration or commercial phases).